nubz/gds-validation/readme.md

   }
 })
 ```

-The errors object returned contains summary, inline and text objects for use in templates.

-If we have some Nunjucks macros to pass errors into:
+We can create Nunjucks macros to pass the errors returned into:
 ```
 {% from "govuk/components/error-summary/macro.njk" import govukErrorSummary %}